jayashQ/QGenSeq/README.md

 # QBiomatics
-QML implementation for gene sequencing applications
+QML implementation for omics analysis for genomic and mutation prediction.

+Qiskit Research Hackathon 2021

+** to be updated.